 However, most hosts nowadays include a feature to clone your website to a staging environment – and so does Eltris as well.
 WordPress Toolkit – a tool available in our web hosting – allows you to clone your website to a staging domain for development purposes.

 To do this, while in cPanel, search for WordPress Toolkit, and under your website, choose “Clone”, then choose a subdomain to clone to, or create a new one.

-Once the cloning is finished, simply go into the control panel once again, and change the PHP version for that subdomain to PHP 8 or 8.1.
+Once cloning finishes, simply go into the control panel once again, and change the PHP version for that subdomain to PHP 8 or 8.1.
 When you open the website, you’ll see all the errors which are occurring.

-For better visibility, you can also enable the “display_errors” PHP directive which will ensure all errors are shown, even if they do not break your website.
+For better visibility, you can also enable the “display_errors” PHP directive and ensure all errors are shown, even if they do not break your website.

 This new version of PHP brings lots of new features to PHP which will help developers create better code.
 One of the features which is visible to the end-users as well, is the JIT compiler, which greatly speeds up the execution of PHP functions.

 Since WordPress is now fully compatible with PHP 8, it is time to think about upgrading your installation, especially with PHP 7.4 nearing the end of the support period.

 To ensure that your website is compatible with PHP 8, make sure to follow our advice from above to properly test your website before switching the version, as there are still plugins that do not work with PHP 8.

 Your hosting can make or break your experience with running a website, Eltris provides a great platform with developer features such as cloning to staging and quick-and-easy PHP version changes.